barcradio/ultra-tracker/src/renderer/src/assets/documents/get-started.md

 - **Load DNF File**
 This function loads a .csv file, supplied by race organizers, containing all of the athletes known to have **not finished** the race.

-- **Export Recent Events File**
-This function exports a .csv file of the station entries containing each athlete and their TimeIn, TimeOut, DNF/DNS status and any notes made by the operator of those events that have **Not already been sent**.
-(Sending only the recent results allows for much shorter files being routinely sent to the network database via radio.)

-- **Export All Events File**
-This function exports a .csv file of the station entries containing each athlete and their TimeIn, TimeOut, DNF/DNS status and any notes made by the operator of **all events** that have **been entered**.

-  -  > Sending all results since the start of the race >results in **longer files** being sent to the network database via radio.
+- **Initialize RFID**

+- **Reset App Settings**

-- **Destroy and Init Database**
+- **Recreate Database**
 This function is the means where *ALL* **database entries and tables are removed** resulting in the loss of *ALL* setup data and entry history!
 The intent is to allow recovery of a major database corruption event and the rapid rebuild and subsequent return to normal operation by the operator.
-   While the previous button of "Destroy and Init Database" is drastic, this allows us to now rebuild the database and application back to the previous state!
+   While the previous button of "Recreate Database" is drastic, this allows us to now rebuild the database and application back to the previous state!

-**Import History File to Database**
+**Recover Data From CSV File**
 This function imports **ALL of the entries** that have previously been made by the operator since the start of this race event!
 The Ultra-tracker application has been automatically producing a file containing EVERY entry made by the operator continuously during normal operation!
 This function will restore all of this data to restore the program to the previous state automatically.

 ### Recovery Procedure
 If instructed to do so
-<span style="color:orange">After the "Destroy and Init Database" has been performed, perform the following steps:</span>
+<span style="color:orange">After the "Recreate Database" has been performed, perform the following steps:</span>

 1. Load the Stations File.
 1. Load the Athletes File.
 1. Load the DNS File.
 1. Load the DNF File.
 1. Import History File to DB.

-## Settings Page
-This page has selections for entering the Station name, number, location in lat/long coordinates and operators names and callsigns.

 ## About Ultra-tracker
 A cross-platform desktop application for tracking athletes during ultra marathons.